osodevops/event-driven-architecture-workshop/README.md

 services sector, gaining expert knowledge of the Spring Boot and Kafka framework.
 Experienced in event-driven programming principles, using a mixture of open source and Confluent Kafka.

+## Next Steps
+The 2 day workshop provides a strategic advantage and increases the successful adoption of Kafka at scale.
+We tailor each workshop to the needs of the client, in our experience, 90% of organisations participating in the workshop proceed with the recommendations.

+Have any questions?
+Require a sample of the workshop outputs?
+Email us [enquiries@osodevops.io](mailto:enquiries@osodevops.io) or [schedule a call](https://calendly.com/sionsmith/oso-devops)